 1. Zone 3b

-Zone 3b, the coldest zone in New Hampshire, is shown in dark purple color on our map above.
+Zone 3b, the coldest zone in New Hampshire, appears in dark purple on our map above.
 With average annual minimum temperatures ranging from -35°F to -30°F (-37.2°C to -34.4°C), this zone represents the highest elevations in the state, such as the summit of Mount Washington.

 2. Zone 4a

-Shown by the purple colored areas on our map, Zone 4a is found in the northernmost part of New Hampshire.
+Zone 4a, shown in purple on our map, covers the northernmost part of New Hampshire.
 This zone experiences average annual minimum temperatures between -30°F and -25°F (-34.4°C to -31.7°C).
-Some cities in this zone are Colebrook, Pittsburg, and North Stratford, indicating its presence in the Great North Woods region.
+Cities in Zone 4a include Colebrook, Pittsburg, and North Stratford in the Great North Woods region.

 3. Zone 4b

-Zone 4b, shown in blue color shade on our map, extends across the northern regions of New Hampshire.
+Zone 4b, shown in blue on our map, extends across northern New Hampshire.
 With average annual minimum temperatures from -25°F to -20°F (-31.7°C to -28.9°C), this zone covers areas south of Zone 4a.
-Some cities in this zone include Berlin, Lancaster, and Littleton, representing the northern part of the White Mountains region.
+Cities in Zone 4b include Berlin, Lancaster, and Littleton in the northern White Mountains.

 4. Zone 5a

-Shown in teal color on the map above, Zone 5a covers a large areas of central and western New Hampshire.
+Zone 5a, shown in teal on our map, covers large areas of central and western New Hampshire.
 This zone experiences average annual minimum temperatures between -20°F and -15°F (-28.9°C to -26.1°C).
-Cities include like Lebanon, Hanover, and North Conway, covering most of the Lakes Region and parts of the White Mountains.
+Cities in Zone 5a include Lebanon, Hanover, and North Conway, covering the Lakes Region and parts of the White Mountains.

 5. Zone 5b

-Zone 5b, shown in a dark green color on our map, spans across central New Hampshire and extends into some southern areas.
-With average annual minimum temperatures from -15°F to -10°F (-26.1°C to -23.3°C), this zone have cities like Concord, Keene, and Laconia, representing a transition between the colder northern regions and the milder southern parts of the state.
+Zone 5b, shown in dark green on our map, spans central New Hampshire into parts of the south.
+With average annual minimum temperatures from -15°F to -10°F (-26.1°C to -23.3°C), this zone includes Concord, Keene, and Laconia, marking the transition from northern to southern New Hampshire.

 6. Zone 6a

-The lightest green areas on our map, Zone 6a covers most of southern New Hampshire.
+Zone 6a, shown in the lightest green on our map, covers most of southern New Hampshire.
 This zone experiences average annual minimum temperatures between -10°F and -5°F (-23.3°C to -20.6°C).
-Major cities in this zone are Manchester, Nashua, and Portsmouth, covering the most populous regions of the state and the Seacoast area.
+Cities in Zone 6a include Manchester, Nashua, Portsmouth, Milford, Dover, and Derry, covering the Seacoast area and southern New Hampshire.

 7. Zone 6b

-Zone 6b, the warmest zone in New Hampshire, is shown in yellow color on our map and appears only in a small area on the southeastern coast.
+Zone 6b, the warmest zone in New Hampshire, appears in yellow on our map along the southeastern coast.
 With average annual minimum temperatures ranging from -5°F to 0°F (-20.6°C to -17.8°C), this zone represents the mildest climate in the state.
-The cities of Hampton Falls and Seabrook are located in this zone, benefiting from the moderating influence of the Atlantic Ocean.
+Hampton Falls and Seabrook sit in Zone 6b along the Atlantic coast.

 Planting Zones in New Hampshire with Cities